 Travelling for nearly two years would cost tens of thousands of dollars for rooms alone, so Ashleigh and I needed to rely on Work Exchange organisations such as WWOOFing, Staydu, Help Exchange, and Workaway to survive.
-These websites list contacts all over the globe offering a place to stay, food to eat, and a chance to tour through the country with their help and advice, learning about it first-hand.
+These websites list contacts from all over the globe offering a place to stay, food to eat, and a chance to tour through the country with their help and advice.
 In exchange you can help them out on their farm, or their house, or their Bed and Breakfast, or in their monastery.
 When we did pay for rooms, we liked to use Airbnb.
 Through Airbnb, we often found a private room for a couple that was much nicer and cheaper than any hostel.
 Couchsurfing is also an amazing way to live with a local and learn from them.
 Sometimes all they want is to learn about YOUR culture, and to teach you about theirs.
 We have been truly blessed and surprised by the sincere generosity of our hosts during our travels.